GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/Differential_expression_analysis/README.md

 # Differential expression (DE) analysis
 ## 1. Description
+This step is used to identify DE loci between two diploid parents.

+Two rounds of comparison between Tdu and Tpr were performed:
+  - Between Tdu (2613, Pullman) and Tpr (2608, Moscow)*, which are parents of long-liguled T. miscellus
+  - Between Tdu (2886, Moscow) and Tpr (2608, Moscow), which are parents of short-liguled T. miscellus
+  - *: Tpr from Pullman are not available (maybe extinct)

+## 2. Generate files containing reads counts data

-"Counts were taken from reads mapped to both of the COREs between orthologous pairs" -- Boatwright et al., 2018
+"Counts were taken from reads mapped to both of the COREs between orthologous pairs.
+Thus counts are taken from hihgly similar regions of the orthologs to account for differences in length between orthologous pairs resulting from incompletely reconstructed orthologs" -- Boatwright et al., 2018

-## 2. Identify DE loci between diploid parents
 ### 2.1 Count reads

 Input: